Co-authored by: Gopikrishnan Balasubramanian

 Wirewax has made a number of videos for large organizations such as Disney, BBC, Nike, Peugeot, among others, wherein the user is prompted to click ‘hot-spots’ on the video to know more about a product.
 Here are examples from Wirewax:

-The TME BU team in HCL also has a prototype that allows users to touch the screen of a smartphone or tablet when a product they like appears in the video.
+The TME BU team in HCLTech also has a prototype that allows users to touch the screen of a smartphone or tablet when a product they like appears in the video.
 The viewer can later browse through the products which were on-screen at the time of the touch.

 Tagging videos with products with appropriate links to web-pages or another video would give the viewer instant access to more information thereby translating into a purchase or a trial.